keijiro/Skinner/README.md

 ### Install the package.

-Download the package file from [here][download] and install it to a project.
+Download one of the unitypackage files from the [Releases] page and import it to a project.

 ### Convert a skinned mesh into a Skinner model.